 (ii) Several third-party actions have been filed against the County seeking indemnification for judgments and/or claims currently pending against the Towns of Hempstead, North Hempstead and Oyster Bay, as well as garbage districts within these towns.
-In the underlying actions, the courts have determined that special ad valorem levies may not be imposed upon mass properties of the utilities (Verizon, American Water and others) for garbage and refuse collection services because such properties do not benefit from these services and ordered the towns and garbage districts to refund the payment of the levies.
+In the underlying actions, the courts determined that special ad valorem levies may not be imposed upon mass properties of the utilities (Verizon, American Water and others) for garbage and refuse collection services because such properties do not benefit from these services and ordered the towns and garbage districts to refund the payment of the levies.
 The towns and garbage districts seek to have the County indemnify these judgments on the basis that the County is allegedly a guarantor for any claim for an illegal assessment for non-benefitted properties.
-In March 2014, the Appellate Division determined that the plaintiffs were entitled to indemnification from the County for the refunds that they pay in these matters.
+In March 2014, the Appellate Division determined that the plaintiffs were entitled to indemnification from the County for refunds that the Towns pay in these matters.
 The County appealed to the Appellate Division concerning the application of the so-called County guaranty in these matters and those described in preceding paragraph (i).
-In June 2014, the Appellate Division denied the County's appeal and in September 2014 the Court of Appeals denied the County's application for leave to appeal the Appellate Division's decision.
-The County has subsequently made additional motions regarding the application of the so-called County guaranty in these matters with respect to whether interest can be applied in these cases and if so, the amount of any such interest.
-In addition, the County has made a motion contending that the application of the so-called County guaranty in these cases would be a violation of the Gift and Loan Clause of the State Constitution.
-State Supreme Court Justice Anthony Marano denied the County's motions regarding the Gift and Loan Clause and the statute of limitations, reserving decision on the interest issue.
-The County intends to appeal Justice Marano's rulings and to continue to defend itself vigorously in these actions.
+In June 2014, the Appellate Division denied the County's appeal, and in September 2014, the Court of Appeals denied the County's application for leave to appeal the Appellate Division's decision.
+The County has subsequently made additional motions regarding the statute of limitations and the application of the so-called County guaranty in these matters with respect to whether interest can be applied in these cases and if so, the amount of any such interest.
+In addition, the County has made a motion contending that the application of the so-called County guaranty in these cases would be a violation of the gift and loan clause of the State Constitution.
+Various State Supreme Court justices have denied the County's motions regarding the gift and loan clause, the statute of limitations and/or the interest issue.
+A trial on the issue of pre-judgment interest was concluded in 2016 and the County expects a decision in the near future.
+In April 2016, the County and the Town of Oyster Bay settled the claims of such town and its garbage districts, other than those of two such districts within that town.
+The County has filed appeals of the denials of its motions and intends to continue to defend itself vigorously in the remaining actions.
 It is not possible to predict the outcome of these actions and proceedings or their ultimate impact on the County's financial condition.
-As third-party claims in these non-benefitted garbage district cases continue to be filed against the County, it is difficult to predict the total outstanding liability should a court determine the County is ultimately responsible to reimburse the towns and special districts; however, at present, the estimated refunds amount could be as high as \$185 million.
-The matters described in this paragraph were considered when estimating liabilities for claims and litigation (excluding tax certiorari claims) that were recorded as a liability in the County's government-wide financial statement of net position as of December 31, 2014 as described earlier in this section.
+As third-party claims in these non-benefitted garbage district cases may continue to be filed against the County, it is difficult to predict the total outstanding liability should a court determine that the County is ultimately responsible to reimburse the towns and special districts; however, at present, the estimated refunds amount could be as high as \$145 million.
+The matters described in this paragraph were considered when estimating liabilities for claims and litigation (excluding tax certiorari claims) that were recorded as a liability in the County's government-wide financial statement of net position as of December 31, 2015 as described earlier in this section.